SingaporeJS/talk.js/README.md

 ## 💬 Reach out to the organizers

-There are two ways you can reach out to us if you have questions, suggestions, or feedback:
+There are a few ways you can reach out to us if you have questions, suggestions, or feedback.
+The most effective way is to open an issue.

-- Raise an [issue](https://github.com/SingaporeJS/talk.js/issues) (for talk.js related matters)
+- For talk.js related matters, open an issue [here](https://github.com/SingaporeJS/talk.js/issues)
-- Raise an [issue](https://github.com/SingaporeJS/organizers/issues) (for other matters)
+- For other matters, open an issue [here](https://github.com/SingaporeJS/organizers/issues)
-- Reach out to us on the organizers channel on [Gitter](https://gitter.im/SingaporeJS/organizers)
+- Reach out to us on the organizers' channel on [Gitter](https://gitter.im/SingaporeJS/organizers)